BigfishCreativeGroup/equalHeights.js/README.md

 # equalHeights.js

 Simple jQuery script to give items an equal height.
+I suggest using <a href="http://www.w3schools.com/css/css3_flexbox.asp" target="_blank">CSS Flexbox</a> for equal heights rather than this, if possible.

 <pre>
 function equalHeight(group,breakpoint) {